 Tell Me About Rapid Percocet® Detox at Advanced Rapid Detox

 The best way to deal with the withdrawal pains from quitting Percocet® is to be placed under sedation by our expert medical team here at Advanced Rapid Detox.
-You will not suffer in any way, as you will largely be unconscious throughout the entire procedure.
+You will not suffer in any way, as you will be sedated throughout the entire procedure.

-You will complete the entire process in as little as three days.
-You will also be given advice on how to arrange your Vivitrol® injection – a non-addictive substance designed to significantly reduce opiate cravings – once every twenty-eight days.
+You will stay in a private room and you will be monitored by our medical care team for your full 4 day stay.
+After receiving your first injection of Vivitrol®, then you will also be given advice on how to arrange your future Vivitrol® injections – a non-addictive medication designed to significantly reduce opiate cravings – once every twenty-eight days.

 Breaking your Percocet® dependency is not impossible – in fact with our help it’s finally within reach.
-We’ve helped many people to halt their use of Percocet® and to reclaim lives and relationships that have failed or were failing.
+We’ve helped over six thousand people to stop their use of Percocet® and to reclaim lives.
 We’re proud in that we’ve given so many people the help that they have needed to regain control of their lives.

 Now for some Good News!

 There is a safe way that you can get your life back from the day-to-day burden of addiction or dependence on opiates.
 Most patients say we saved their lives.
 We save lives through our advanced rapid opiate detoxification procedure.
 Our experienced medical professionals are available to give you all the help you need to get your life back on track.
 Now it’s up to you.
 We’re here to listen, help, and answer your questions.